Tired of Long Video Calls and Emails? Try Asynchronous Video Messages

 - The average meeting lasts 1 hour in the U.S.

 - 65% of senior managers in a range of industries said that meetings keep them from completing their own work

 - 68% of professionals report losing time due to poorly organized meetings

 - 71% of senior managers said meetings are unproductive and inefficient

 - Research estimates that poorly organized meetings cost the economy $399.01 billion in the U.S. every year

-And the number of meetings (including unnecessary ones) hasn’t gone down as workplaces have moved to remote—if anything, it’s gone up.
+And the number of meetings (including unnecessary ones) hasn’t gone down as workplaces have moved to remote or hybrid—if anything, it’s gone up.
 This is especially true when you consider how many people are turning to video calls to replace many of the interactions they’re used to having in person.

 Too Many Emails and Chat Messages?
 The Trouble with All Those Threads

 Video conferencing isn’t the only tech that’s leading to burnout, though.
 Email and instant messaging are major contributors to information overload, especially when people are working remotely.

 Consider these facts about text-based communications: